 In addition to books that can help your kiddo prepare for the big first day of school, there are also incredible books available for you and your little student to explore.
 From classic kindergarten tales to newer age-appropriate books with progressive themes, there’s a kindergarten-level book for just about any topic you may want to discuss with your child.
 And reading time is always good time spent together.

 Dexter is a total kindergarten pro — after all, his big sister Jessie told him everything he needs to know before his very first day.
 While he’s not nervous or scared at all, his stuffed dog, Rufus, is.
 Throughout the book, Dexter and Rufus learn together all the reasons why they shouldn’t fear going to school for the first time.
 Kindergarten Rocks! is the perfect book for easing your kids into the school transition.
 Read it to your little one over the summer to fully prepare them for kindergarten come fall.
 And who knows?
-Your kindergartener might fall in love with this book and want to continue to read it even as they go into first, second, third grade… Oh, and added bonus: It truly comes Scary Mommy-approved.
+Your kindergartener might fall in love with this book and want to continue to read it even as they go into first, second, or third grade.

 Going to school for the first time can be scary and anxiety-inducing for many reasons.
-First, school may be the first time ever your child has to separate from you.
-Second – and we all know this – it can be frightening to have to put yourself out there and make friends.
+First, the school may be the first time your child has had to separate from you.
+Second — and we all know this — it can be frightening to have to put yourself out there and make friends.
 In Jacqueline Woodson’s The Day You Begin, kids learn how to accept differences and move past any fear that being different could cause.
-Kids may be concerned about reaching out to others at school if they don’t feel comfortable, which is why The Day You Begin teachers children that it’s okay to feel different.
+Kids may be concerned about reaching out to others at school if they don’t feel comfortable, which is why The Day You Begin teaches children that it’s okay to feel different.
 Whether there’s a language barrier, a difference in diet, or how you look or talk, there is room for everybody at school, Woodson says.
 If her lyrical prose isn’t enough to get your child’s attention, Pura Belpré’s vibrant illustrations will.
-The point of the story is a beautiful one about vulnerability: If we put ourselves out there and share who we are and the stories that make us who we are, others may meet us in the middle.
-If you are Spanish speaker, there’s good news – The Day You Begin is also available in Spanish as El Dia En Que Descrubres Quién Eres.

 How lucky is Emily Elizabeth to have a friend like Clifford the Big Red Dog to start kindergarten with?
 So lucky!
 Your elementary schooler will enjoy reading along with you as Clifford helps make Emily Elizabeth’s kindergarten transition just a little bit easier.
 And an exciting side effect might just be that your child’s kindergarten transition gets a little smoother, too.
-Sure, the teacher said Emily Elizabeth could bring something from home to make her feel better — but we’re pretty sure the teacher wasn’t banking on something as big – or as red – as Clifford!
+Sure, the teacher said Emily Elizabeth could bring something from home to make her feel better — but we’re pretty sure the teacher wasn’t banking on something as big — or as red — as Clifford.
 Clifford is one of the most comforting, timeless characters in the kindergarten space, so this big red book is sure to give your young one some relief.
-The best part about this book – besides its relatability and the comfort it brings young kids – is how inexpensive it is!
-You can buy the paperback version for just $4.
+The best part about this book — besides its relatability and the comfort it brings young kids — is how inexpensive it is.

 Do you have a nervous kindergartener who is prepping for their first day of school?
-Author Natasha Wing reimagines the classic Christmas story ‘’Twas the Night Before Christmas, keeping all the integrity and rhyming scheme of the original long-form poem.
+Author Natasha Wing reimagines the classic Christmas story ’Twas the Night Before Christmas, keeping all the integrity and rhyming scheme of the original long-form poem.
 Except this version is for kids gearing up for the big first day!
-With sweet lines like, “’Twas the night before kindergarten/and as they prepared/ kids were excited/and a little bit scared,” this book will prep your kids mentally for almost every aspect of their first day.
-From how to pack supplies and posing for first-day pics to how to get ready to say goodbye to your parents, this book does it all.
+This book will mentally prepare your kids for almost every aspect of their first day.
+From how to pack supplies and pose for first-day pics, to how to get ready to say goodbye to your parents, this book does it all.
 You can even make a game of it by prepping for their first day.
 Read the book after packing school supplies, then after the book is finished, help your little one pick out their first-day outfit.
-Before bedtime?
-Help them pack a healthy lunch.
-Then, tuck them in so visions of good kindergarten days dance in their heads.

-With four and a half stars on Amazon, All Are Welcome by Alexandra Penfold has been handpicked by Amazon kids’ book editor Siera Wilson for Amazon Prime’s Book Box.
-Book Box is a children’s subscription service that brings books to your little reader’s front door, so you know this book is a fan-favorite amongst both adults and kids.
+With four and a half stars on Amazon, All Are Welcome by Alexandra Penfold is a fan favorite amongst both adults and kids.
 This picture book creates an inviting space thanks to welcoming prose and vibrant pictures.
 In All Are Welcome, your children will meet all different kinds of children: Students who wear patkas, hijabs, and yarmulkes.
 Each child plays side-by-side and everyone learns from each other.
 They get together to celebrate the Lunar New Year in this New York Times bestseller that will have your kids asking to read it again and again before bedtime.
 The moral of the story is no matter what, children are welcome.
 There’s a place for everyone at the table and everyone is welcomed with open arms at school.

 Found your great new kindergarten library?
 Don’t forget the bigger kids need some new books and kids gear, too.